-1. How are movement skills improved?
+How are movement skills improved?

-This area of study focuses on the biomechanical and skill acquisition principles that can be applied when analysing and improving movement skills in sport and exercise.
-Through coaching and involvement in a variety of practical activities, students investigate and analyse movements to develop an understanding of how the correct application of biomechanical and skill acquisition principles leads to greater efficiency in movement skills.
+- Examine the biomechanical and skill-acquisition principles that can be applied when analysing and improving movement skills for participation and performance. - Explore and analyse their own movement and use coaching to investigate factors that influence skill acquisition. - Develop an understanding of how applying biomechanical and skill-acquisition principles leads to the development of optimal participation and performance.